 As subjective as art is, there are always a few common threads that link art pieces of a particular period together.
-Here we’ll discuss just a few of those threads so that you can identify the style, time frame, and current politics & culture of a work of art that you might be seeing during your travels.
+In Art Styles Summary for the Traveler, we’ll discuss just a few of those threads so that you can identify the style, time frame, and current politics & culture of a work of art that you might be seeing during your travels.

 With the exception of ancient Pueblo-an art and some Spanish influence in the Southwest, art by American artists didn’t really arrive on the scene until around the early 1700’s.
 For the purpose of understanding and following art trends, however, we’ll start at the beginning and hit a few of the other major periods in art first.